Birmingham Gay Village: Kent Street Baths

 The baths and surrounding buildings suffered heavy damage during World War II to a heavy night raid on 3 December 1940, with repairs made after the war ended.

 The baths were historically significant to the gay history of the area, being popular with gay men in the 1950s as a safe meeting place.

 In September 2009, after lying empty for years, the baths were demolished by Benacre Property, the landowner, provoking a local outcry.
 Despite being Grade B locally listed, Birmingham City Council were unable to save the building and the site became a surface car park.

 Sidewalk

-Originally a car showroom in the 1930s, entrepreneur Laurie Williams transformed the premises into a private members gay bar in 1996 under the name Laurie's International Club and opened it in time for the first Birmingham Pride in 1997.
+Designed by Alfred John Dunn F.R.I.B.A, a Birmingham and Gloucester Architect in 1931 with two storeys with pediments and banded piers, Originally a car showroom in the 1930s, entrepreneur Laurie Williams transformed the premises into a private members gay bar in 1996 under the name Laurie's International Club and opened it in time for the first Birmingham Pride in 1997.
 It had wide windows all around, opening it up to views from the street, a first in the gay village and a protest to attitudes of the period that gay people were deviants or perverted.

 "Angels opened, with plate-glass windows – I was amazed to see gay people in the open – I had thought gay people in Birmingham must be vampires!"